 The rarity of shark attacks does not take away from the serious nature of a fatal attack when it does occur.
 Nor does the seemingly random nature of shark attacks help to allay fears about being bitten.
 The wide range of shark behaviours, injuries to victims, and circumstances involved with shark attacks suggest that there is no easy single explanation for why sharks very occasionally bite people.

-While these kinds of attacks are rare, there are a few common sense tips to reduce the risk of encountering sharks:
+While shark attacks are rare, here are a few tips to reduce the risk of encountering sharks:

-- Follow and ALWAYS check the SLSWA Twitter, SharkSmart website or news websites for alerts & activity. (e.g. whale carcass, sightings) prior to entering the water.
+- Follow and check the SLSWA Twitter, SharkSmart website or news for alerts & activity prior to entering the water.

-- Swim between the flags at patrolled beaches
+- Swim close to shore and between the flags at patrolled beaches

-- Avoid aquatic activity either side of dusk and dawn
+- Avoid aquatic activity at dusk and dawn

-- Be sure to swim, dive or surf with other people
+- Be sure to swim, dive or surf with others

-- Avoid areas where there are large schools of fish, dolphins, seals or sea lions and close to bird rookeries
+- Avoid areas where there are large schools of fish, dolphins, seals, sea lions or bird rookeries

 - Avoid areas where animal, human or fish waste enters the water